Plitvice Vs. Krka – Krka National Park Or Plitvice

 Plitvice Lakes National Park in Croatia is an enchanting destination during the spring season.

-• If you require a wheelchair, sorry, but It would be tough to push a wheelchair around.
+• If you require a wheelchair, sorry, but it would be tough to push a wheelchair around.

 • If you don’t like crowds, do not go to Plitvice in summer.
 Not even early can you escape the thousands of day-trippers.
 One summer I was there, it was wall-to-wall bodies; I could not even see the central falls without dozens of people pushing and bumping into me.
 Gross.